LEGO Island 2: The Brickster's Revenge (PlayStation)

 Strings with asterisks (*) are too long to be fully displayed on-screen, with the cut-off text shown here in bold.

-PADDING.BIN in the NTSC version contains the ending video at a higher bitrate and framerate than the used one.
+PADDING.BIN in the NTSC version contains the ending video as it appears in the Windows version of the game, with a higher bitrate and framerate than the PlayStation version.

 The PC version dynamically switches the track playing depending on context, such as while next to certain buildings.
 Other times, this is done simply to iterate through variations on a track.